magomimmo/modern-cljs/doc/tutorial-13.md

 If you now run the application and test it as usual by visiting the [login-dbg.html][7] you will see that if you provide a well formed email address whose domain doesn't exist, you'll pass the client-side validator, but you'll fail the server-side-only validator.
-So far so good.
+So far, so good.

 ## Second step - Remotize the server-side-only validator

-As we already know from the [10th Tutorial][16], we can easly remotize a function by using [shoreleave][18] machinery.
-Open the `remote.clj` file and update the namespace declaration by requiring the `modern-cljs.login.java.validators` namespace, where we newly defined th `email-domain-errors` server-side-only validator.
+As we already know from the [10th Tutorial][16], we can easly remotize a function by using the [shoreleave][18] machinery.
+Open the `remote.clj` file and update the namespace declaration by requiring the `modern-cljs.login.java.validators` namespace, where we newly defined the `email-domain-errors` server-side-only validator.
 Next define the new remote function as you already did in the [10th Tutorial][16] with the `calculate` function.
 Here is the updated content of `remote.clj`